taey16/taey16.github.io/_posts/2023-02-28-[-Application]-A-I-driven-Visual-Effect-Studio.md

 Thanks to an experience participating in the NGR-CO3D challenge, we started developing an automatic AI-driven 3D scene reconstruction system for end-users.
 Here we describe the resulting prototype.

 #### Inputs
-Just take a video, and then upload it to us somthing like that:
+Just take a video, and then upload it to us something like that:

 <p align="center">
 <img src="https://raw.githubusercontent.com/taey16/taey16.github.io/main/assets/NGR_CO3D_ECCV2022/car_seq.png" class="inline"/>
 </p>

 #### Outputs
-Our solution automatically process end-user's video, and then provide an experience that the end-users browse their scenes in 3D (click below):
+Our solution automatically processes end-users videos, and then provides an experience that the end-users browse their scenes in 3D (click below):

 Outputs: novel-view RGB, Depth, and Surface-normal